 - Teachers/chaperones.
 We’ve found it’s best to split students into groups of 10 to 12.
 This way they can hear the tour guide and stay focused.
 For grade school students we request one teacher or chaperone per group.
 This help students with staying focused, not wandering off and not touching equipment.

 - Legalities.
 Below are the links for the required request and liability forms.
 While it is acceptable to bring them the day of the tour, they do need to be submitted.

 - Cellular service.
 Cell signals are very weak here at the plant.
 So plan for logistical calls ahead of time.

 - Avoid Google Maps.
 Google map directions are not accurate for this site.
 Please download the map below.

 - Accident avoidance.
 Be very careful when turning off Hwy 1 onto our access road.
 It is a sharp right turn immediately at the end of the metal guard rail as you finish crossing the river.
 There is no room to taper off of Hwy 1 and drivers behind you will not expect anyone to slow down there.

 - Minimum age.
 The plant is an industrial site with many elevated platforms.
-To prevent falls, children younger than third grade are typically not allowed as they can fall through the railings.
+To prevent falls, children younger than third grade are typically not allowed due to a risk of falling through the railings.

-How to contact us to request a tour
+Three ways to contact us to request a tour:

-- You can directly email our Safety Officer, Mark Dias, at (redacted) with the information above OR
+- You can directly email our Safety Officer, Mark Dias, at email@example.com with the information above, OR;

 Thanks again and we look forward to explaining how we turn wastewater into a new water source for the peninsula, electricity for our plant and fertilizer for farms!!